JakubNei/UnityProceduralPlanets/readme.md

 ```

-#Chunk height maps
+# Chunk height maps
-Chunk height maps can have adjusted min max, based on the range they need:
+Chunk height maps can have adjusted min max, based on the range they need.
+That is what the FindTextureMinMax is for.
 ```
 float chunkMapHeight = (realPlanetHeight - _heightMin) / (_heightMax - _heightMin);